jessmaio/Hexagon/README.md

-# Data Structures and Algorithms Project 2024/2025
+# Algorithms and Data Structures 👾
+Final Project - Politecnico di Milano, 2024/2025 📚

-## Project Description
+## Project Description 📝
 This project is based on the final exam of the **Algorithms and Data Structures** course (A.Y.
 2024/2025).
 The goal is to develop a program for **Movhex**, a transport company that needs to calculate **optimal routes** for its vehicles on a hexagonal-tiled map.